Lumi vs accessiBe

 - Scan your entire catalog

-- Fix alt text at scale
+- Draft alt text at scale for review

 - Maintain audit trails